pieterlange/kube-backup/README.md

 Result
 ------
-All configured resources will be exported into a directory tree structure in `kind: List` YAML format following a `$namespace/$resourcetype.yaml` file structure.
+All configured resources will be exported into a directory tree structure in YAML format following a `$namespace/$name.$type.yaml` file structure.

 ```
 .